Superpose: Rigid-group / Flexible Structure Overlay

 pair

-Pair atoms between moving & target structures.
-Required before flip, refine etc..
+Pair atoms between moving & target structures; pre-requisite of flip, refine.

 -h, --help show this help message and exit